energietransitie/needforheat-gearup-app/docs/deploying.md

 Running these commands for the first time on a new project will make you go through a setup.
 Just let it do it thing and it will be smooth sailing. \
 If it mentions an existing project, make sure its the right one before proceeding.

-For iOS, make sure you use the `NeedforHeat Release` scheme as the other one is the `Expo Go` version.
+For iOS, make sure you use the `NeedforHeat Release` scheme as the other one is the `Expo Go` version. \
+_Though, it technically doesn't matter as Expo will build as `production`_

 Now the binaries should be getting built on the [EAS NFH GearUp Project build page](https://expo.dev/accounts/nfh/projects/needforheat-gearup/builds).
 You can download these to send over.